Backend Developer

 https://zombieisland.online

 Flight Logger is a full-stack web application that allows users to log, update, and delete flights they've taken.
-The interactive home dashboard displays insightful statistics such as the most frequently used airline, airport, and aircraft, helping users visualize their travel history and patterns over time.
+The interactive home dashboard displays insightful statistics such as the most frequently used airline, airport, and aircraft, letting users visualize their travel history and patterns over time.

 Here you can see my setup and some examples of images I've received from Meteor-M2 3 and 4 satellites when they were

-passing over the UK.
+passing over West Europe.

 My Homelab which consists of self hosted projects and services, some of these include: